The role of robots in the education of the future

 There are different classes of domestic robots.
 Most of them are used to help in performing routine tasks and optimize the use of time, while others are used for entertainment.
 The classification can be simplified to indoor robots (for cleaning floors, ironing, cooking, security and surveillance), outdoor robots (cleaning gardens and yards, mowing the lawn, cleaning swimming pools), play robots (humanoid robots, electronic pets) and social robots (used to educate, provide company and assistance to people – such as the elderly and patients, and for telepresence).

-In our particular case, we will analyse the role played by the robots that are broadly classified as personal, social or educational robots within learning-related tasks.
+In our particular case, we will analyze the role played by the robots that are broadly classified as personal, social or educational robots within learning-related tasks.

 -The role of personal robots in learning